 μext= νextθ,

-where νext is the frequency of external input and θ is the threshold. στηit represents the fluctuating input. σ is described by
+νext is the frequency of external input and θ is the spike-threshold of the neuron. στηit represents the fluctuating input. σ is described by

 σ=JCEνextτ,

 where J represents the PSP amplitude, CE represents the number of connections of excitatory neurons and ηit represents Gaussian white noise with mean = 0 and SD = 1.
-Input from other neurons in the network is described by:

-Vpost=Vpre+ -gJ,
+Every time a presynaptic spike is fired, the postsynaptic membrane potential is updated according to:

+Vpost→Vpost+ΔV

+ΔV=-gJ

 where Vpost is the membrane potential after a spike, Vpre is the membrane potential before a spike and g is the relative strength of a inhibitory synapse (g=-1 for excitatory synapses).
-The fixed parameter values are θ=20 mV, J=0.1 mV, the transmission delay D=1.5 ms, the refractory period τrp=2 ms and the reset value after a spike Vr=10mV.
-The remaining parameter space is thus the relative strength of the inhibitory synapses g and the external firing rate νext.
+The other parameter values were kept fixed at the following values θ=20 mV, J=0.1 mV, the transmission delay D=1.5 ms, the refractory period τrp=2 ms and the reset value after a spike Vr=10mV.
+Waarom heb je deze zo gekozen?
+Waar komen die vandaan?
+The parameters I will investigate are the relative strength of the inhibitory synapses g and the external firing rate νext.Waarom?
+Waarom deze parameters en niet andere?

 The number of excitatory (NE) versus inhibitory (NI) neurons are, resembling the ratio of anatomical estimates for neocortex, respectively 1600 and 400.
-The sparseness of the network (ε), which is the fraction of the number of total neurons which are connected with each neuron, was originally 0.1 (with a total number of neurons of 12500).
-However, to keep the simulations feasible, the number of neurons is scaled down, so the sparseness has to be scaled as well in order to retain balance (Golomb & Hansel, 2000).
+The sparseness of the network (ε), which is the fraction of the amount of synapses (Ne+Ni) relative to the toal number of possible synapses (Nˆ2) was originally 0.1 (with a total number of neurons of 12500).
+However, to keep simulations feasible, the number of neurons was scaled down to what number?, so the sparseness has to be scaled as well in order to preserve the same balance (Golomb & Hansel, 2000).
 This new sparseness (εnieuw) value is described by:

 1εnieuw-1Nnieuw= 1εoud-1Noud

 where Nnieuw=2000, εoud=0.1 and Noud=12500.
 After application of this scaling, the sparseness of the network εnieuw = 0.4098.
-This means that every neuron has 0.4098 chance it receives a connection from any other neuron.
+This means that every neuron has a probability of 0.4098 it receives a connection from any other neuron.

 More complex neuron model

-The more complex neuron (adapted from Yger & Harris, 2013) is quite similar to the simple neuron model.
-However, in the more complex model, the conductance of excitatory and inhibitory neurons decays according to a linear equation after a spike instead of just an event at the spike time.
-Moreover, when a spike is fired, the conductance changes which leads indirectly to a change in membrane potential.
-In contrast, the simple model directly changes the membrane potential after a spike, without influence of the conductance.
+In the biologically more realistic network, the same neuron model was used as in Brunel 2000, but the synapses were modeled as follows (adapted from Yger & Harris, 2013): after a presynaptic spike, not the postsynaptic membrane potential was updated, but a postsynaptic conductance, following a linear differential equation.
+This conductance change which leads indirectly to a change in membrane potential.

-In this model the equation of a neuron is:
+In this network model, the membrane potential of each neuron is given by:

 CmdVtdt=gleakVleak-Vt+gexctEexc-Vt+ginhtEinh-Vt